nikbrunner/scarth-johnson/book_1/04-high-society.md

 conversations creating the kind of sophisticated hum that suggests serious money and serious power.

+The familiar knot of anxiety tightens in my stomach as I step into the room.
+I know I look the part—Lin's dress fits perfectly, my hair is professionally styled, my makeup is flawless—but being here feels like wearing a costume that doesn't quite fit.
+The conversations around me flow in the particular rhythm of corporate networking, full of subtle references and inside jokes that mark me as an outsider despite my credentials.

-I accept a glass of champagne from a passing server and begin my reconnaissance circuit, noting security positions and potential escape routes while maintaining the observant demeanor of a technology journalist gathering material for her story.
+I accept a glass of champagne from a passing server, grateful for something to do with my hands, and begin my reconnaissance circuit.
+The physical aspects come naturally—noting security positions, cataloging escape routes, observing behavioral patterns.
+But the social navigation feels rusty, like trying to remember a language I once spoke fluently but haven't used in years.

 "Ms. Chen?"
 A voice interrupts my observations, cultured and confident.
 "Mira Chen from Pacific Rim Business Journal?"